temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

   - how-to
 ---

-Use a Codec Server to decrypt your encoded [payloads](/concepts/what-is-a-payload) and integrate it with the Temporal Web UI and CLI commands when debugging your Workflows.
+Use a Codec Server to decode your encoded [payloads](/concepts/what-is-a-payload) and integrate it with the Temporal Web UI and CLI commands when debugging your Workflows.

 A Codec Server is an HTTP or HTTPS Server that you create and host.
 It must be configured to use a [Payload Codec](/concepts/what-is-a-payload-codec) with the required decode logic and encryption keys.